Word Is Out: Stories of Some of Our Lives: Impact

 In the New York Times, David Dunlop wrote in 1996: "Understated though it was, Word Is Out had a remarkable impact, coming at a time when images of homosexuals as everyday people, as opposed to psychopaths or eccentrics, were rare."

 In 2011, a book examining the film's impact was published, titled Word Is Out: A Queer Film Classic by Greg Youmans.

+On review aggregator website Rotten Tomatoes, the film holds a score of 100% based on 17 reviews, with an average rating of 7.9/10.

 In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Book

 In 1978, a book containing transcripts of the interviews was published, under the same title.
 The book also details how the film and book were created by the successful collective.

 Word Is Out: Stories of Some of Our Lives was one of the first gay-focused nonfiction books sympathetic to gays published in the U.S. The book reached many people who were unable to view the film, and remained a popular gay nonfiction text for many years, helping many gays and lesbians realize that they were not alone.

 The book also helped members of the heterosexual community to relate to the normalcy of homosexual lives, and to also understand gay persons' struggles, pain, marginalization, ostracism, professional concerns, and frustrating need for secrecy when in a climate of homophobia and illegality.